Nutcracker Secrets and Surprises: The Iconic Ballet's Path From Critical Flop to Holiday Fixture

 George Washington in The Washington Ballet’s Nutcracker.”
 Photo by Carol Pratt, Courtesy The Washington Ballet.

-also serves as the financial backbone of companies nationwide.
-Last year San Francisco Ballet sold a total of 87,926 tickets to the holiday ballet and Boston Ballet sold a total of 92,907.
+The Nutcracker also serves as the financial backbone of companies nationwide.
+In 2016, San Francisco Ballet sold a total of 87,926 tickets to the holiday ballet and Boston Ballet sold a total of 92,907.
 Despite its humble roots, The Nutcracker is now the show that companies rely on to put on inventive and cutting-edge works throughout the rest of the year.

 - According to dance historian Doug Fullington, in the original 1892 scenario the Nutcracker has two sisters who graciously welcome Clara to the Land of Sweets with warm hugs.